Aktualisiert: Feb 12

 The word is broken into two parts: BREW + ERY.

 Our place specializes in fermented foods & drinks, so logically that gives us:

 The second reason is how can this word be coined in German.
 So in German the beer brewing place is called - BRAUEREI (BRAUE + REI).
 Consequently that gives us: FERMENTEREI

 To sum up - we run Bärbucha – Kombucha Café & Fermenterei, which breaks down to two parts:

 Kombucha Café which specializes in Premium Kombucha, Kombucha Flights, Kombucha Workshops & all supplies needed for Kombucha Home Brewing.

 Fermenterei (Fermentery) which specializes in lacto-fermented vegetables, fermented pickles, Water & Milk Kefir (+ cultures), Beet Kvass, Fermentation Workshops & more

 All of our fermentation is done either in stone Fermentation Crocks or in glass & the minimum time of fermentation is one month.
-But if you take a look at the so called "expiration date" sticker in the back of the jar, you will notice that the average "age" of our ferments is usually 3 months.
+But that is the minimum.
+Usually, we let those vegges go for 2-3 months.